brianops1/OSCMidi/README.md

 -----------------------------------

-Here are the avatar IDs that you can use with VRCX to import:
+### Avatar IDs

+In order to import these you need to use VRCX (look it up if you don't know what it is)

 avtr_f5648902-719f-4193-80b9-8d1581f076b4 - Fresh Pianist, has lightup keys